A05annex/FRC-2020/README.md

-Master Competition code for FRC 2020.
-If you want to work on a feature, fork this and once it's finished and tested, ask Aden or Henry to merge it.
+# Master for the Collector Sweeper and Arm